 It does not include income from freelance writing which is still my main source of income.

-In order to celebrate the fact that I’ve finally covered my goal, I’m giving back to my readers for the Holidays with a modest giveaway of a free $50 gift card to REI — my favorite retailer for outdoor and travel gear… Here’s why you should become an REI member if you aren’t already.
+In order to celebrate the fact that I’ve finally covered my goal, I’m giving back to my awesome email subscribers for the Holidays with a modest giveaway of a free $50 gift card to REI — my favorite retailer for outdoor and travel gear… Here’s why you should become an REI member if you aren’t already.

 Help Me Out